grantcarthew/start-prototype/docs/cli/start-config-task.md

 **Task management operations:**

 - **list** - Display all configured tasks with details
-- **add** - Add new task interactively
+- **new** - Create new task interactively
 - **show** - Display task configuration structure
 - **test** - Test task configuration and command execution
 - **edit** - Modify existing task configuration
 - **remove** - Delete task from configuration

 **Note:** Per DR-017, tasks can be defined in both global and local configs, and are also loaded from asset library (`~/.config/start/assets/tasks/`).
 These commands manage user-defined tasks only (global or local config).
-Asset tasks are managed by `start update`.
+To install tasks from the catalog, use `start assets add`.
+To update cached assets, use `start assets update`.

 ## Task Configuration Structure